 - Expect discussion to be well thought out.
 French generally express opinions when they are fully formed and refined.

-- Avoid asking personal questions relating to one’s salary, age, sexual orientation, family or children unless you have a well-established friendship.
-The French value privacy.
+- Avoid asking personal questions relating to one’s age, sexual orientation, family or children unless you have a well-established friendship.
+The French highly value their privacy and the privacy of others.

 - French people take great pride in their nation and language.
 Although the French tend to be quite critical, negative comments or criticisms about the French nation or identity from foreigners may offend your French counterpart.